Tell Congress to Protect Your Pension Benefits

 Whether you are calling or emailing your Members of Congress, you will first need to tell them where you live (so that they know you are a constituent) and why you're reaching out.
 For example:

 Remember, the most important thing is to tell your own story.

 - My name is _____ and I live in [City, State].

-- Congress must pass a solution now to protect my pension security by restoring the health of my Fund and the more than 100 multiemployer pension funds across the nation facing insolvency.
+- We need for Congress to pass legislation now to protect our retirement security.
+HR 397, the "Rehabilitation for Multiemployer Pensions Act," is a solution that would do just that.
+Please restore the health of my Fund and the more than 120 other multiemployer pension funds across the nation facing insolvency.